smashmath/smashmath/_posts/2022-07-18-integratingfactor.md

 ## Finding the integrating factor

-Now, this is the idea behind almost every single technique you learn in a differential equations class: "*the solution probably looks like this, so let's plug it in and solve for it*".
+Now, this is the idea behind almost every single technique you learn in a differential equations class: "*the solution probably looks like this, so let's plug it in and solve for the unknowns*".

 When we multiply our original equation by $$\mu$$, we get